rjvishal080/Over_the_wire-Bandit/README.md

    ssh bandit0@bandit.labs.overthewire.org -p 2220 Images/Screenshot (2).png

 Password: bandit0
-# OverTheWire: Bandit Level 0-1 Solution
+# Bandit Level 0-1 Solution

 ## Problem Description:
 In this level, your task is to find the password for the **Bandit1** account.
 The password for the next level is stored in a file called `readme` located in the home directory of **Bandit0**.